Unity-Technologies/com.unity.multiplayer.docs/docs/reference/glossary/distributed-simulation-topologies.md

 ## Dedicated game server (DGS)

 A client-server network implementation where the server is hosted on dedicated compute – i.e., separately from the client devices.
-This option is expensive, but scalable and secure.

 ## Listen server